supersoniko/hono-api-starter/README.md

 Choose the node process that looks like this: `node --inspect -r ts-node/register -r tsconfig-paths/register ./src/entry-points/api/server.ts`.

-View the [VS Code Debug Actions documentation](https://code.visualstudio.com/Docs/editor/debugging#_debug-actions) for more information regarding the use of the their debugger.
+View the [VS Code Debug Actions documentation](https://code.visualstudio.com/Docs/editor/debugging#_debug-actions) for more information regarding the use of their debugger.